Sagar Patil

 ALL_VARS: [status(SUCCESS/ERROR), [[var 0 name, var 0 value], ...]]

 All names are strings (I know, strings are evil), and all values are 64-bit integers.
+There is no backward compatability, it's an unstable protocol, and you better have the right version of the client.

 A full CommandNet exchange would take place as follows: